-The results of acoustic data analysis at sites H, N, and P from June 2015 through April 2016 are summarized.
+The results of acoustic data analysis at sites H, N, and P from April 2016 through June 2017 are summarized below.

-We describe ambient noise, the seasonal occurrence and relative abundance of marine mammal acoustic signals and anthropogenic sounds of interest.
+We describe the low-frequency ambient soundscape, the seasonal occurrence, and relative abundance of marine mammal acoustic signals and anthropogenic sounds of interest.